What I’m doing now

 Finding Clarity

 I’ve been doing similar things for a long time now under a lot of labels.
-Part of my work last year, as I returned to private practice, was to frame this in a coherent way.
-Here comes the latest version of my professional introduction.
-You can read about this in My Approach.
+Last year, I explored a new way to frame it, which you can read about this in My Approach.
+Think of this as my professional introduction.

 I help people find personal and professional clarity.
 I do this in three main roles.
 I work as a coach or mentor, mainly to help personal clients reach greater levels of maturity.
 I work as a facilitator, mainly to help founders and C-suite foster meaningful organisations.
 And I work as an editor or co-writer, to help authors and visionaries bring original texts to publication.

-I’ve had a beautiful string of small gigs in the past six months, all of which fell under that umbrella.
-I worked on white papers, personal coaching, cultural alignment workshops, strategy sessions, pitch reviews, grant writing, PhD development, education design and board observation, with a range of clients across regenerative finance, international education, alternative medicine, transformative system change, secondary education, AI training, open-source technology, HR, organisational psychology, environmental law, and the arts.
+I’ve had a beautiful string of gigs in the past six months, with clients as diverse as a French cybersecurity startup, an independent homeopath, and the Australian Ballet.
+I’ve worked on white papers, personal coaching, cultural alignments, strategy sessions, pitch reviews, grant writing, PhD development, education design and board observation, across Australia, South East Asia, Europe and the US.

-A word on community: one of the best things that I did in 2024 was probably joining Enspiral, a global group operating as a radically decentralised community, and exploring ways of creating meaningful work.
-Immense gratitude to Jessamie who first invited me in, and the rest of the Kumara node people.
-I’ll be part of a small crew putting together a Victorian midwinter retreat in 2025 – please reach out if it strikes your curiosity!
+A word on community: one of the best things that I did in 2024 was joining Enspiral, a global group operating as a radically decentralised community, and exploring ways of creating meaningful work.
+Immense gratitude to Jessamie who first invited me in, and the rest of the Kumara node.
+I’m now part of a small crew putting together a Victorian midwinter retreat in 2025.

 My Writing is going public